 If you haven’t yet done so, create an account entry using the Accounts wizard.
 Follow the prompts to login and grant access to the Analytics Edge application.
-Note that you may get an email from Google mentioning that you just logged-in from Internet Explorer — that’s OK; Analytics Edge uses an embedded IE browser.

 Create a New Bulk Query